Uniswap/docs/docs/V3/guides/02-Inheritance-constructors.md

     using LowGasSafeMath for int256;
 ```

-Next we declare an immutable public variable `swapRouter` of type `ISwapRouter`:
+Next, we declare an immutable public variable `swapRouter` of type `ISwapRouter`:

 ```solidity
     ISwapRouter public Immutable swapRouter;